 \subsection{FS junction}

-Now consider the case of a FS junction, where the right ferromagnetic insulator of the FF junction is replaced by a conventional $s$-wave superconductor as it is shown in Fig. \ref{fig:TI_MM} c).
-The local Green function of the coupled system at the interface is also given by (\ref{DY1}) with the right unperturbed Green function given by (\ref{superR}).
-The poles of this coupled Green function lead to the dispersion relation of a Majorana chiral mode [Fig. \ref{fig:TI_MM} d)]
+Now the case of a FS junction is considered.
+There, the right ferromagnetic insulator of the FF junction is replaced by a conventional $s$-wave superconductor as shown in Fig. \ref{fig:TI_MM} c).
+At the weak-coupling limit, the proximity effect between an s-wave superconductor and the TI surface gives rise to an effective spinless $p_x+ip_y$ superconducting order parameter.
+Here, the Andreev bound states at FS interfaces are chiral Majorana modes \cite{Kane_2008, Xu_2015,Sun_2016_TI, Sun_2017}.
+The local Green's function of the coupled system at the interface is also given by (\ref{DY1}) with the right unperturbed Green's function presented in (\ref{superR}).
+The poles of this coupled Green's function lead to the dispersion relation of a chiral Majorana mode [Fig. \ref{fig:TI_MM} d)]

-The information associated to the chirality of this Majorana IBS is contained in factors of the full spectral density \cite{Casas_2019_1}.
-In panel d) of the Fig. \ref{fig:TI_MM} there are also a couple of subgap interface states with opposite chirality that correspond to the remaining IBS modes with energy $ E\left( -M_{L},q\right) $, which are suppressed in the magnetic gap region due to the chiral effect of the magnetization direction in the spin polarization of the helical surface states.
+The information associated with the chirality of this Majorana IBS is contained in factors of the full spectral density, as in the case of IBS in graphene \cite{Casas_2019_1}.
+In panel d) of Fig. \ref{fig:TI_MM} there are a couple of subgap interface states with opposite chirality.
+These states correspond to the remaining IBS modes with energy $ E\left( -M_{L},q\right) $, which are suppressed in the magnetic gap region.
+This occurs due to the chiral effect of the magnetization direction in the spin polarization of the helical surface states.
 Again, the formalism implemented here leads to results reported in the literature \cite{Kane_2008,Tanaka_2009,Nagaosa_2010}.